 In France and many European countries, Easter lamb (agneau de Pâques or agneau pascal) is on the menu for the Easter Sunday meal.

-Indeed, the lamb is an animal loaded with symbols in both the Christian and Jewish religions.
+Indeed, the lamb is an animal loaded with symbols in the Christian and Jewish religions.

-It recalls the lamb of God who gave his life for the salvation of the world.
+It recalls the lamb of God who gave his life for the world’s salvation.

 The Gospel of St. John describes Jesus as: